 MATLAB can also be run at the command line in an interactive terminal session.
 Since there is no GUI, you must include additional parameters, and you can optionally specify an M file (e.g. script.m or function.m) to run, including any script or function parameters as required:

-- Open a terminal and log into Odyssey as described here.
+- Open a terminal and log into the cluster as described here.

 - Once logged in, get an interactive session as described here.